Verified July 2026 · Cited to primary sources

 Mitochondrial-derived "exercise mimetic" that activates AMPK to improve insulin sensitivity and metabolic homeostasis in preclinical models.

-MOTS-c is not FDA-approved and is under FDA review (July 23, 2026 PCAC).
-Human evidence is Grade D — metabolic effects are mostly preclinical, with human data limited to associations.
+MOTS-c is not FDA-approved and is not yet legal to compound.
+On July 23, 2026 the FDA's PCAC panel voted 7 to 5 (2 abstentions) to recommend adding it to the 503A list for weight loss, overriding the FDA's own scientists, but the FDA still decides and has not acted.
+Human evidence stays Grade D: metabolic effects are mostly preclinical, with human data limited to associations.
 For actual weight loss, an approved GLP-1 is the evidence-backed route.

 See the evidence →